May 7 & 8, 2014

 Cost to faculty and registrants from external institutions is $100.
 Register online at http://www.ubc.ca/okanagan/ctl/conference/register

 The 10th annual learning conference is in one of the world's great wine regions, in the heart of Canada's Okanagan Valley.
-We will be hosting an optional Wine Tasting event on May 7th, 4:00pm - 6:00pm to which you are invited to attend.
-Please note there are only 20 spots available so please advise us when you register if you are interested in attending.
+We will be hosting an optional Wine Tasting event on May 7th, 4:10pm - 5:30pm (FULL).
 As well, the Annual Spring Okanagan Wine Festival will occur during the conference, May 1-11, 2014.
 A sparkling blue lake, sprawling vineyards and orchards, remarkable championship golf courses and wide open spaces give the region its warm, rural character.
 British Columbia's world-renowned natural beauty provides stunning scenic vistas that wrap around the cosmopolitan city of Kelowna and the University of British Columbia's beautiful Okanagan campus, where the conference is held.
 Abundant recreational, cultural and dining experiences combined with majestic mountains, refreshing waters and lush orchards have made the Okanagan Valley one of Canada's most beloved vacation destinations.